-The couple went through seven different caregivers and had “some really terrible experiences,” including a caregiver who lost track of Peter, Marshall said.
+The couple went through seven different caregivers and had “some really terrible experiences,” including a caregiver who lost track of Peter, Marshall says.
 She installed seven cameras in her house to see where her husband was at all times.

 Pay attention to your own health

 Marshall recalled being in denial when her husband was first diagnosed.
 It took about a year for the realities to set in.
 “The shock of what I was dealing with, that we were handed a death sentence, it was terrible.
-I wanted to scream and just run,” she said.
+I wanted to scream and just run,” she says.

 She made sure to acknowledge her emotions: On days when she needed to sit down and cry, she did just that.

 “Sometimes you’re mad, sometimes you’re angry and sometimes you’re sad.
-You’re always grieving because the person that you love and thought you would spend the rest of your life with is dying a little bit more each day and losing the memories that he’s made,” Marshall noted.
+You’re always grieving because the person that you love and thought you would spend the rest of your life with is dying a little bit more each day and losing the memories that he’s made,” Marshall notes.

 She knows caregivers often feel they should spend every minute of the time they have left with their loved one, "but you can’t.
-You must have time away so that you continue to be patient and loving and gentle and caring because otherwise you get to the end of your rope and you snap,” she said.
+You must have time away so that you continue to be patient and loving and gentle and caring because otherwise you get to the end of your rope and you snap,” she says.

 “You can’t be the best caregiver you can be if you don’t take care of yourself… have no regrets.
 Be careful of what comes out of your mouth and how you care for your loved one.”

 Even as the disease progresses, you can still find little glimpses of joy, Marshall notes.
 Just sitting on the porch and holding the hand of the person you love can bring happiness.